Today we are going to be looking at comparison quotes. Here’s a question for you, how often do you compare yourself to other people?

 Don’t worry about what everyone else is doing.
 Remember that ‘bloom’ means different things to different people.

 Forget about everyone else.
-Just bloom.

 Don’t compare your life to others.
 There’s no comparison between the sun and the moon.
 They shine when it’s their time.” – Unknown